 It has been proven that a student learns three times faster if they have fun while they work… So be creative!

-Make sure during your first lesson to really understand the needs of your student.
+As teachers, make sure during your first session to really understand the needs of your student.

 Does your student want to be able to hold a conversation before their trip to Barcelona?
 Improve their professional Spanish to be able to speak with their international clients at work?
 Or do they want to improve their general comprehension of the language?

-There are dozens of ways to study Spanish, so let your student choose how they want to proceed before launching into your Spanish lessons.
+There are dozens of ways to study Spanish, so let your student choose how they want to proceed before launching into your Spanish classes.

-Why not offer a free first Spanish lesson to verify that there is a good work chemistry between you and your student?
+Why not offer a free first Spanish class to verify that you can find a productive way of working between you and your student?
 Some tutors on Superprof do this.

-Spanish lessons must be tailored to each individual student.
+Spanish classes must be tailored to each individual student.

 Adaptability is an extremely important skill for a Spanish teacher.